“Suppressing the function of a gene or inactivating it using gene manipulation methods in a DNA sequence of a gene is called a gene knockout process.”

 Using this mechanism in gene therapy, scientists are able to cut and insert new DNA at the location they wish to study.

-All three methods are uses site-specific nuclease action to introduce a double-stranded cut in a DNA which is repaired by non-homologous end-joining by cell’s own DNA repair mechanism.
+All three methods are uses site-specific nuclease action to introduce a double-stranded cut in DNA which is repaired by non-homologous end-joining by the cell’s own DNA repair mechanism.

-A frameshift or deletion mutation can be induced in a DNA sequence utilising this process which results in the nonfunctional protein product.
+A frameshift or deletion mutation can be induced in a DNA sequence utilizing this process which results in the nonfunctional protein product.

-Well, the entire concept is to remove or edit gene; if you want to know more on gene editing and CRISPR CAS9 please read our previous article on it: What is gene editing and CRISPR-CAS9?
+Well, the entire concept is to remove or edit genes; if you want to know more about gene editing and CRISPR CAS9 please read our previous article on it: What is gene editing and CRISPR-CAS9?

 Gene knockout by mutation: